ubsuny/MC-CP2P2024/physics_documentation.md

  where ${\displaystyle \omega }$ is the Rabi frequency.

 A cavity, is a confined space between two mirrors that can trap electromagnetic fields, such as photons, within it.
 These modes are quantized, meaning they can only have certain discrete frequencies and energies.
+A two-level atom's charge distribution inside its structure gives it an electric dipole moment.
+The two-level atom interacts with the cavity mode via its electric dipole moment.
+There is a photon-based electromagnetic field inside the cavity.
+Because of the mirrors at either end, these photons are contained within the cavity and are able to oscillate.
+The atom gains energy and changes to its excited state as it receives a photon from the electromagnetic field.
+On the other hand, the atom loses energy and returns to its ground state when it emits a photon.
+Photons from the electromagnetic field are either absorbed or emitted by the atom as it moves between its excited and ground states. **The energies of the cavity mode (photons), atoms and the interactions, all are governed by the Hamiltonian describing the system.**
+The Hamiltonian that describes the full system,

+${\hat {H}}={\hat {H}}_{\text{field}}+{\hat {H}}_{\text{atom}}+{\hat {H}}_{\text{int}}$

+consists of the cavity field Hamiltonian, the atomic excitation Hamiltonian, and the Jaynes–Cummings interaction Hamiltonian respectively[^3].

+A cavity that is not completely sealed off from its surroundings is referred to as a **leaky cavity**.
+It causes dissipation and energy loss by allowing photons to leave the cavity.
+There are a number of ways that photons can leak into the surrounding area, including connection to external waveguides or faulty mirrors.